zanedurante/Detectron2MOMA/README.md

 <img src=".github/Detectron2-Logo-Horz.svg" width="300" >

+Modified version of Detectron2 for the MOMA project.
+The original MOMA readme is below.

 Detectron2 is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.
 It is the successor of